#TeenMom2 Jeremy Calvert Goes On Rant Against MTV

 He even accused Wehr of using him to stay in the public eye.

 “She’s trying to stay on her 15 minutes of fame.
-She can f**king hit the goddamn road,” he added.
+She can f**king hit the g*****n road,” he added.

 Jeremy Calvert and Leah Messer’s marriage ended in late 2014 after Calvert claimed to have caught the mother of three cheating on him with her former boyfriend, Robbie Kidd.
-At the time, Messer denied the allegations and months later, she entered treatment for mental health issues, including anxiety and depression.
+At the time, Messer denied the allegations, and months later, she entered treatment for mental health issues, including anxiety and depression.

-While Calvert and Messer were at odds with one another immediately after splitting, they are said to be in a much better place today and over the weekend, they were seen together at a bar in West Virginia.
+While Calvert and Messer were at odds with one another immediately after splitting, they are said to be in a much better place today.
+Over the weekend, they were seen together at a bar in West Virginia.

-As for Adalynn, she’s doing well and Jeremy Calvert told fans in his Instagram clip that he doesn’t want anyone questioning her upbringing.
+As for Adalynn, she’s doing well, and Jeremy Calvert told fans in his Instagram clip that he doesn’t want anyone questioning her upbringing.

-“[Adalynn] has a perfect life and anybody that don’t think that can go jump off a motherf**king bridge and die for all I care,” he said, according to a report by The Hollywood Gossip.
+“[Adalynn] has a perfect life and anybody that don’t think that can go jump off a motherf**king bridge and die for all I care,” he said, according to a report by the Hollywood Gossip.
 “I try my best to be available for my daughter.
 If she needs something, I’m there.
 If Leah needs something, I make it happen.”

 Teen Mom 2 Season 8 is expected to air on MTV sometime later this year.